 The first round of community workshops was completed in May.
-Thank you to those who attended and provided feedback on the Plan.
+Thank you to those who attended and provided feedback.
+Links to Round 1 community outreach material are provided below under Documents & Links.

 Sign up for UPDATES!